3fon3fonov/exostriker/README.md

 and more.

-**Scientific papers which used The Exo-Striker (to my knowledge):**
+**Scientific papers which made the use of the Exo-Striker (to my knowledge):**

+* Jeffers, S. V.; Dreizler, S.; Barnes, J. R.; Haswell, C. A.; Nelson, R. P. et al. A multiple planet system of super-Earths orbiting the brightest red dwarf star GJ887.
+(Science, in press) arXiv e-prints arXiv:2006.16372

 * Jones, M. I., Wittenmyer, R., Aguilera-Gómez, C., Soto, M. G., Torres, P. et al. Four Jovian planets around low-luminosity giant stars observed by the EXPRESS and PPPS (A&A, submitted) arXiv e-prints arXiv:2006.01277

 * Obermeier, C., Steuer, J., Kellermann, H., Saglia, R., Henning, Th., et al. Following the TraCS of exoplanets with Pan-Planets: Wendelstein-1b and Wendelstein-2b (A&A, in press) arXiv e-prints arXiv:2005.13560

 * Stock, S., J. Kemmer, S. Reffert, et al. (2020).
 The CARMENES search for exoplanets around M dwarfs.
 Characterization of the nearby ultra-compact multiplanetary system YZ Ceti.
-(A&A, in press) arXiv e-prints arXiv:2002.01772.
+A&A, 636, 119.

 * Trifonov, T., M. H. Lee, M. Kürster, et al. (2020).
 The CARMENES search for exoplanets around M dwarfs.
 Dynamical characterization of the multiple planet system GJ 1148 and prospects of habitable exomoons around GJ 1148 b.
 A&A, 638, 16.